snissn/FuelToken/README.md

 With Fuel token, miners will be rewarded over time with a fixed amount of coins per hash power they provide to the network.
 This means that they can expect a consistent amount of Fuel tokens over time.
 This means that this token has special properties that make it a new category.

 1. The token is a quasi stable coin in that it is pinned to a specific real world good.
 Each token can statistically be correlated with  a specific amount of hash power over a specific amount of time.
+This correlates to Energy usage, albiet with a computational efficiency factor.
+And the the graph below shows the correlation between energy and cost over decades.

 ![Retail Energy Costs over decades](https://i.imgur.com/Yy7b9Cv.png)